gkobetic/GregorsArduLibs/README.md

 - stop(); -> stop executing delay
 - resume(); -> resumes executing delay
 - reset(); -> resets timer and start counting interval time from the beginning
 - setInterval(200); -> change interval time on existing delay.
-200 is new interval time
+200 is new interval time in milliseconds

 Please see code example in Arduino IDE.